Tampa Brain Injury Lawyer

 - What are the different types of brain injuries?

 - How do you file a lawsuit for a head injury or a TBI?

 - How do you hire a brain injury attorney in Tampa?

 Types of Brain Injuries

 Concussions range in severity and carry a host of potential symptoms.
-A mild concussion may leave a victim disoriented or dizzy for some time, causing headaches or sensitivity to light and sound for several days or weeks following the injury.
-More severe concussions can result in delirium or unconsciousness, and typically entail more significant long-term effects.
+A mild concussion may leave a victim disoriented or dizzy for some time, causing headaches or sensitivity to light and sound for several days or weeks following the head injury.
+More severe concussions can result in delirium or unconsciousness and typically entail more significant long-term effects.
 Regardless of severity, any concussion leaves the victim more susceptible to future concussions, in addition to other concerns.

 More severe TBIs result from penetrating wounds, or any injury involving foreign objects entering the skull and damaging the brain.
 Penetrating wounds are common in combat and acts of violence involving firearms, clubs, or sharp weapons.
 Any type of TBI can cause brain hemorrhaging, loss of blood flow to the brain, or other medical conditions that can easily turn fatal if left untreated.

 The symptoms of traumatic brain injury (TBI) can affect areas such as cognition and communication.
 As your Tampa brain injury lawyer, K.C.
 Williams will need to show, among many items, the severity of the brain trauma, the ways the injury has affected the victim and the most appropriate compensation for the injuries.
 As part of this, our law firm will rely on medical experts to accurately identify and assess your symptoms, which can include: